Graph-Based Deterministic Polynomial Framwork for NP Problems: Introduction

 \section{Introduction}

-The question of whether P equals NP remains one of the most profound open problems in theoretical computer science.
-It asks whether every problem whose solution can be verified in polynomial time (i.e., in NP) can also be solved in polynomial time (i.e., in P).
-A proof of either $P = NP$ or $P \neq NP$ would have groundbreaking consequences in fields such as cryptography, optimization, artificial intelligence, and formal verification.
-Despite decades of research, no polynomial-time algorithm has been discovered for any NP-complete problem, nor has it been proven that no such algorithm can exist.
+The question of whether $\mathrm{P}$ equals $\mathrm{NP}$ remains one of the most fundamental open problems in theoretical computer science.
+It asks whether every problem in $\mathsf{NP}$, whose membership can be verified in polynomial time given a suitable certificate, can also be decided by a deterministic Turing machine in polynomial time.
+A resolution of this question would have far-reaching consequences for cryptography, optimization, artificial intelligence, and formal verification.
+Despite extensive research over several decades, no polynomial-time algorithm has been found for any NP-complete problem, nor has it been proven that such algorithms cannot exist.

-Several proof techniques have been proposed to address the P = NP question. \textit{Relativizing proofs} use oracles to simulate problems in fixed time, but they cannot conclusively prove the relationship between P and NP, as shown by Baker, Gill, and Solovay \cite{baker1975relativizing}. \textit{Natural proofs}, which are based on circuit complexity lower bounds, are also ineffective in offering a direct resolution to the P vs NP problem due to the assumption of the existence of one-way functions \cite{razborov1993natural}.
-Finally, \textit{algebrizing proofs}, such as those involving arithmetization, have also been shown to be insufficient for resolving the problem \cite{aaronson2008algebrizing}.

-In this paper, we take a novel approach by introducing a new \textit{Computation Model} to show that NP algorithms can be simulated deterministically.
-Unlike previous approaches that attempt to simulate non-deterministic Turing machines directly, our model focuses on the simulation of certifiers, showing that they can be simulated efficiently.
-We introduce the concept of a \textit{Feasible Graph}, which guarantees that this simulation can be performed in polynomial time.
-This approach provides a new avenue for addressing the P = NP question, building on existing ideas while overcoming the limitations of previous techniques.

-The fundamental insight of this work is that, while preserving the intrinsic decision structure of the NP verifier, the verification process can be reduced to checking the existence of certain polynomially bounded computational structures, rather than exhaustively examining exponentially many certificates.
-This polynomial bound facilitates a complete simulation of the NP verifier within polynomial time, thus surmounting the classical exponential verification barrier and strongly suggesting \( P = NP \).
+To address these challenges, our framework departs from restricted methodologies.
+Unlike relativizing or algebrizing approaches that rely on the oracle-independent analysis of NTMs, we utilize a constructive algorithm involving a verifier DTM that exploits the specific transition structures of deterministic computation.
+Furthermore, we do not assume a priori super-polynomial bound identified by the natural proofs barrier.
+Instead, we focus on a constructive polynomial-time decidability.
+These aspects are discussed in detail in \cref{sec:related_works}.

+In this paper, we pursue such a perspective by introducing a \textbf{graph-based deterministic polynomial framework} designed to resolve the existential certificate structure inherent in $\mathsf{NP}$ decision problems.
+Rather than explicitly enumerating and checking exponentially many certificates, our approach represents the entire certificate space within a unified, polynomially bounded computation graph.
+This is achieved by employing a verifier TM directly—a component essential to any $\mathsf{NP}$ problem—thereby bypassing the need for reduction to other $\mathsf{NP}$-complete problems.
+Furthermore, to guarantee global consistency, we use a grid-aligned footmark structure derived from a certificate-oblivious Turing machine, which can be mechanically constructed from any general verifier with only polynomial overhead.